saybatan/saybatan/README.md

 ### Hi there 👋

 I’m Semih.
 I worked on both the defensive and offensive side of cyber security for a while.
 I'm currently learning Java, HTML and CSS in details.
-My goal is to be a successful Full Stack Developer.
+My goal is to be a successful Senior Software Developer.

 - 📫 You can reach me via: